DavidGugea/OOP-In-JavaScript/README.md

 In this case, since you directly use the property 'age' without any setter, it won't return any error and the age will be set to a negative integer.

 #### ***3. Inheritance***
-**Through inheritance all properties and methods will be passed down and usable in all the classes that are made from another class**.
+**Through inheritance all properties and methods will be passed down in all the classes that are made from another class**.
 So let's say that you have class A with method x and property y.
 After creating class A you create class B that inherits from class A and has another property called z.
-In class B you can use all the properties and methods from class A & everything that you add to class B.
+In class B you can use all the properties and methods from class A & everything that you add to class B, if they are not private properties or methods.
+In case that they are protected or public you can use them.

 Inheritance represents an 'is-a'-connection.
 So let's say that the class dog inherits from the class Animal.
 You can also read that as : dog is - an Animal.

 Inheritance is especially useful when you don't want to repeat methods & properties and in order to structure your code in such a way that it makes sense, like in our previous case with the classes dog & animal.
+You don't have to repeat yourself and it makes code much more easier to read and understand.

 #### ***4. Polymorphism***
 **Polymorphism is the ability of classes to be passed down as different types in certain contexts**.
-Through that statement I mean that for example you have 2 classes :
+Through that statement I mean that for example you have 3 classes :

 - Animal
 - Dog ( inherited from the upper-class Animal )